AliceO2Group/analysis-framework/hyperloop.md

 ## <a name="trainruns"></a>Train Runs
 * For a user, the _Train Runs_ page displays a read view only of all train runs available in the system.
 * For a train operator, the _Train Runs_ page displays all trains available in the system, and allows submitting, modifying and killing a train.
-* The train run detail can be accessed by clicking on the TRAIN_ID, or with the url https://alimonitor.cern.ch/hyperloop/train-run/TRAIN_ID.
+* The train run detail can be accessed by clicking on the TRAIN_ID, or with the url <a href="https://alimonitor.cern.ch/hyperloop/train-run/TRAIN_ID" target="_blank">https://alimonitor.cern.ch/hyperloop/train-run/TRAIN_ID</a>.
 * The actions allowed in a train run:
   * Adding a _comment_.
   * <a name="decompose"></a>Decomposing a train run by clicking on `Decompose ☠️`.
 When decomposing a train run, the wagons in it will be allowed to be composed in a new train run.